chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_deploy_syntax.rst

 .. note:: The ``deploy`` resource is the most popular resource available in |chef|.
 It is also the most complex, having the most attributes, two providers (and where the recommended provider is not the default provider), plus the added complexity of being able to use callbacks and custom application layouts.

-For example, the following will deploy to a folder named "/value/for/root" and will apply the attribute values specified.
+For example, the following will deploy to a folder named "/value/for/NAME" and will apply the attribute values specified.

 .. code-block:: ruby

-   ROOT_NAME = '/value/for/root'
+   NAME = '/value/for/NAME'
-   deploy_revision ROOT_NAME do
+   deploy_revision NAME do
-     deploy_to         ROOT_NAME
+     deploy_to         NAME
      repo              'ssh://name-of-git-repo/repos/repo.git'
-     revision          node['root_name_in_git']['revision_tag']
      migrate           false
      purge_before_symlink %w{one two folder/three}
      create_dirs_before_symlink []